primefaces/primefaces/docs/9_0/gettingstarted/download.md

 # Download

-PrimeFaces has a single jar called **primefaces-{version}.jar**.
+PrimeFaces has a single JAR called **primefaces-{version}.jar**.
 There are two ways to download this JAR, you can either download from PrimeFaces homepage or if you are a Maven user you can define it as a dependency.